Unpainted01mind/Competitive-Programming-with-C-/C++ Fundamentals/Identifiers.md

 ### *Identifiers are basically unique names given to functions,variables,structs and such entities so that they can be used in our program.*

-#### The below program uses a,b,sum as the names for our variables.
+#### &rarr The below program uses a,b,sum as the names for our variables.

 ``` cpp
 #include <iostream>